top of page

 Arunachala Temple-

-He also fulfilled the traditional expectation of the West — that True Enlightenment or Realisation is an Incarnation, or an utterly human Embodiment of this pure state.
-He called it Prior Unity, and this is the gift he offers to everyone.
-The uniqueness is that the way of Adidam is both Transcendental and Spiritual.
+He also fulfilled the traditional expectation in the West—that True Enlightenment, or Realization, must appear as an Incarnation, an utterly human Embodiment of the Pure Divine State.
+He named this Reality “Prior Unity,” and it is the gift He offers to all beings.
+The uniqueness of His Revelation is that the Way of Adidam is simultaneously Transcendental and Spiritual.

 Alaya at her Ordination